ljsinclair/featurebase-docs/docs/community/com-config-auth/com-config-group-permissions.md

 ## Additional information

-* Restart FeatureBase Community if you make alterations to the permissions file
+* Restart the FeatureBase Community server if you make alterations to the permissions file

 {% include /com-config-auth/com-config-group-tls-additional.md %}